felipedbene/wp/final_project/README.md

 ## How It Works

-1. The script fetches recent posts from your WordPress site via XML-RPC (because REST APIs are too easy)
+1. The script fetches recent posts from your WordPress site via REST API (because XML-RPC is so 2010)
 2. It formats these posts and sends them to Claude 3 Sonnet (who probably judges your writing style)
 3. Claude generates a new post with similar style (but with better grammar)
 4. The script identifies image placeholders in the generated content (formats include [IMAGE: description], because we're fancy)